mrocklin/blog/_posts/work/2014-12-27-Towards-OOC.md

 edges indicate which pieces of data a computation takes as input and delivers as output.

-Many solutions to this problem exist, both theoretical work/algorithms and implemented software.
+Many solutions to this problem exist, both theoretical algorithms and implemented software.
 Forgive me for describing yet-another system.